Resources and FAQs

 What if my family has unusual or unexpected financial circumstances?

-You can complete our special circumstances form to inform us about any unusual or unexpected financial circumstances.
+You can complete our special circumstances form, found on our applications and forms page, to inform us about any unusual or unexpected financial circumstances.
 We will take this additional information into account when completing your financial aid award letter.

 Do you negotiate financial aid packages?